Lironktf/QR-Code-Scanner/README.md

 1. Open the app in Chrome
 2. Click the install icon in the address bar
-3. Or go to Menu → Install QR Convention Scanner
+3. Or go to Menu → Install Freshmen Helper

 ## Camera Permissions